saidaLachgar/hta/assets/README.md

     After extracting the updated role information, update the user's role in local storage using Angular's local storage.
     Once the user's role is updated in local storage, you can update the UI accordingly to reflect the new role.

-It's important to note that you should use secure communication channels such as HTTPS to prevent unauthorized access to your webhook endpoint, validate the request origin and make sure that the webhook request comes from a trusted source.
+It's important to note that you should use secure communication channels such as HTTPS to prevent unauthorized access to your webhook endpoint, validate the request origin and make sure that the webhook request comes from a trusted source.<br>

-Also, you can use Symfony's security component to secure your webhook endpoint and make sure that only authenticated and authorized admin users can access it.
+Also, you can use Symfony's security component to secure your webhook endpoint and make sure that only authenticated and authorized admin users can access it.<br>

 Please note that this is just an example, you should adjust it to fit your specific use case, and it might not be complete and may require additional steps.